ReactiveX/RxSwift/Documentation/Why.md

 ### State

 Languages that allow mutation make it easy to access global state and mutate it.
-Uncontrolled mutations of shared global state can easily cause [combinatorial explosion] (https://en.wikipedia.org/wiki/Combinatorial_explosion#Computing).
+Uncontrolled mutations of shared global state can easily cause [combinatorial explosion](https://en.wikipedia.org/wiki/Combinatorial_explosion#Computing).

 But on the other hand, when used in a smart way, imperative languages can enable writing more efficient code closer to hardware.